moringspeaker/Personal-Site-Blogs/Safely_Build_your_Django_website.md

 - Configure ssh connection on the server
 - How to develop a simply django back-end application
 - How to use Vue3 to build a simple front-end project
-- How to connect your front-end, backend and database together
 - How to configure and use Nginx in your front-end
-- How to use Gunicorn to replace Django's built-in WSGIServer

 ---
 ## How to own and configure your server using Droplets: